🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't waste time trying to use AI to grade assignments or create multiple-choice questions; instead, focus on using it to analyze complex datasets, simulate agricultural systems, or generate interactive, immersive learning experiences that can actually enhance student engagement and understanding.
+Veterans know to avoid depending on this system to grade assignments or create multiple-choice questions; instead, focus on using it to analyze complex datasets, simulate agricultural systems, or generate interactive, immersive learning experiences that can actually enhance student engagement and understanding.

 Advanced Prompt Library